Toyota GR Super Sport Concept

-The Toyota GR Super Sport Concept is a two-seat concept sports car developed by Toyota under the Gazoo Racing branding.
+The Toyota GR Super Sport Concept is a 2018 two-seat concept sports car developed by Toyota under the Gazoo Racing brand.

 Overview

-The GR Super Sport Concept was first presented to the public in January 2018 at the Tokyo Auto Salon, taking the form of a sports car.
-At the front are large air intakes, which guide air through channels behind the front wheels to the vehicle's sides.
+The GR Super Sport Concept was first presented to the public in January 2018 at the Tokyo Auto Salon, as a sports car.
+At the front is a large air intake that guides air through channels behind the front wheels in the vehicle's sides.
 These aerodynamic features are based on the TS050 Hybrid Le Mans Prototype.

 The car's 2.4-litre direct-injected twin-turbo V6 engine and the Toyota Hybrid System-Racing (THS-R) hybrid system were taken directly from the TS050.
-It was claimed to produce 1000 PS.
+It is claimed to produce 1000 PS.

 The car has 18-inch rims and 330/710R18 Bridgestone slick tires.
-A series production run of street-legal cars was planned in small numbers, with a production start date yet to be announced.
+A series of production runs for street-legal vehicles was planned in small numbers.
+This was cancelled in 2021 after a car caught on fire at Fuji Speedway.

 Motorsport

-In 2018, the FIA and ACO confirmed that the existing LMP1 class would be replaced by the Hypercar class from the 2021 season.
+In 2018, the FIA and ACO confirmed that the existing LMP1 class would be replaced by the Hypercar class for the 2021 season.
 With this class, the FIA World Endurance Championship would feature sports cars designed to look more like road vehicles than previous Le Mans prototypes.
 Toyota is among the manufacturers involved in the creation of the category.

 The GR Super Sport Concept was considered by the company to be a preview of vehicles in the Hypercar class.